 What is Customer Engagement?

-Customer Engagement is a business communication connection between an external stakeholder (consumer) and an organization (company or brand) through various online and offline channels, and hugely contributes to the relationship between the two parties.
-Mostly, it focuses on the positive interaction and overall experience a customer has with a brand, including their overall emotions towards it.
+Customer Engagement is the connection between an external stakeholder (consumer) and an organization (company or brand).
+It occurs through various online and offline channels, and hugely contributes to the relationship between the two parties.
+Mostly, it focuses on the positive interaction and experience a customer has with a brand, including their overall emotions towards it.

-Businesses that put effort into Customer Engagement are subsequently creating brand value by giving their customers something more meaningfully that goes beyond the monetary transaction.
-And when executed well, Customer Engagement can foster brand growth and generate loyalty in their customers.
+Businesses that put resources into customer engagement are subsequently creating brand value by giving their customers something more meaningful that just a monetary transaction.
+When executed well, customer engagement can foster brand growth and generate long-term loyalty with customers.

 Offline Engagement vs Online Engagement

-To simply put: the current marketplace has moved past pricing.
-Now, it’s about giving customers value that goes beyond the simple monetary transaction and the regular customer experience.
-To be able to stand out from the competition, businesses have to go above and beyond to create a long-lasting relationship with their customers.
+Simply put, the current marketplace has moved past pricing.
+Today, it’s all about giving customers value that goes beyond monetary transactions and average customer experience.
+To be able to stand out from the competition, businesses need to go above and beyond to create a long-lasting relationship with their customers.

-As a business, you are now required to have a strong marketing strategy that focuses on finding ways to engage with your customer base.
+Furthermore, as a business, you must have a strong marketing strategy that focuses on finding ways to engage with your customer base.
 This doesn’t only apply while transactions are being done, but also in the time in-between.

-Having engaged customers can be extremely beneficial for your business since they can generate more revenue than one-time customers or even occasional shoppers.
+Having engaged customers can be extremely beneficial for your business because they can generate more revenue than one-time customers or even occasional shoppers.
 Not to mention, it can be more expensive to acquire new customers than to retain existing ones.
-Over time, Customer Engagement can help you keep customers, allowing your business to foster growth sustainably.
+Over time, customer engagement is what helps you keep customers, allowing your business to foster growth sustainably.

-As mentioned, customer retention needs to now go beyond high-quality service and products.
-Customers expect brands not only to anticipate but meet their needs in real-time, and they are willing to engage with brands that show this type of dedication pushes customers to engage consistently over time.
-Ultimately, it’s about the customer’s need to feel heard have their problems fixed, so then they can develop any kind of connection with the brand.
+As mentioned, customer retention needs to go beyond high-quality service and products.
+Customers expect brands not only to anticipate, but to meet their needs in real-time.
+If done right, this type of dedication pushes customers to engage consistently over time.
+Ultimately, it’s about the customer’s need to feel heard and have their problems solved, as this is what forms personal connections between person and product.

-Customer Engagement and customer loyalty are related terms that should be actively present in your marketing strategy.
-Customer Engagement focuses on creating deep-level interactions by making customer care about the brand and encourage to use the product actively.
-Customer Engagement cultivated customer loyalty, which then creates brand advocacy through word-of-mouth (offline and online).
+Customer engagement and customer loyalty are related terms that should be actively present in your marketing strategy.
+Customer engagement focuses on creating deep-level interactions by making customer care about the brand and encouraging them to use the product actively.
+Customer engagement cultivates customer loyalty, which then creates brand advocacy through word-of-mouth (offline and online).

 In the current market, having an engaged and loyal customer is the biggest asset you and your business can acquire.
-By focusing on Customer Engagement, you’ll able to encourage a healthy level of loyalty and brand love in your customer base to the point they’ll become brand advocates.
+By focusing on customer engagement, you’ll able to encourage a healthy level of loyalty and brand love in your customer base, to the point where they’ll become brand advocates.

 - Create your target customer profile - It’s important to understand who your clients are and the customer journey map they go through before reaching out.

 - Engagement should be an open conversation - When creating spaces to engage, make sure your customers also have the opportunity to speak with your brand and with other customers.
-Having an open-conversation channel fuels engagement and further interactions.
+Having a space for open-conversation fuels engagement and furthers interactions.